Practical and powerful third-gen Vivaro spoiled by poor ergonomics

-From the middle Sportive trim upwards, the Vivaro is fitted with an ‘acoustic windscreen’ and thicker side glass – both designed to reduce the amount of noise in the cabin.
+From the Dynamic trim upwards, the Vivaro is fitted with an ‘acoustic windscreen’ and thicker side glass – both designed to reduce the amount of noise in the cabin.

-This means the entry-level Edition is going to be a noisier and less pleasant place to spend time, even before you consider the lack of air-conditioning and other creature comforts.
+This means the entry-level Edition is going to be a noisier and less pleasant place to spend time, even before you consider the lack of air-conditioning standard on the rest of the range) and other creature comforts.